 What Chevron Is Doing

-At Chevron’s global headquarters in San Ramon, California, CES installed a solar demonstration project designed to test current and emerging solar technologies for facility project planning and potential use at Chevron facilities.
+At Chevron’s global headquarters in San Ramon, California, a solar demonstration project tests current and emerging solar technologies for facility project planning and potential use at Chevron facilities.

 Chevron Technology Ventures (CTV) is a division of Chevron that identifies, evaluates and demonstrates emerging technologies.
 As solar technology advances, CTV is studying the latest methods.